 - In a large skillet, brown and crumble sausage until fully cooked.
 Remove from pan and set aside on paper towels to drain off excess fat.

-- While potatoes are cooking, beat eggs well with green chiles, ½ tsp salt and water.
+- While potatoes are cooking, beat eggs well with green chiles, ½ teaspoon salt and water.

 - When potatoes are cooked, open the oven, slide the skillet out on the rack, and pour eggs over the potatoes.
 Cook for 10 minutes.